pfandzelter/zero2fog-artifacts/README.md

 This repository contains prototypes and implementations for our smart factory case study.

-Please note that the article is still pending publication.
+Please note that the article is still pending publication, but [a preprint is available on arXiv](https://arxiv.org/abs/2008.07891).

 A full list of our [publications](https://www.mcc.tu-berlin.de/menue/forschung/publikationen/parameter/en/) and [prototypes](https://www.mcc.tu-berlin.de/menue/forschung/prototypes/parameter/en/) is available on our group website.